 As we enter the final few weeks of term, we are turning our minds to transition.
 Even though we are still unsure exactly what school will look like in September, we are thinking about and planning for the return of all our pupils including those with SEND, whenever that may be.
 Everyone has been invited to a transition session which is an opportunity for children to meet their new class teacher.
 At these sessions, your child will receive an 'All About Me Booklet' to complete with you and return to school (if you don't receive this, it could be that your child doesn't need one, also if your child can't attend the transition session I will post one to you).
 We will be sending out the 'Transition Mats' as soon as we have more information about how schools will return.
 If I feel your child will benefit, I have arranged for the staff in your child's new class to send a postcard or two over the summer holiday.
 If you feel like you need to discuss your child's transition further, please don't hesitate to contact me by email or by telephoning the school.
 Please see below a PowerPoint presentation produced by STARS that you may find useful.
 Mrs Griffen, SENCo.
 July 2020

-Transition Advice PowerPoint from STARS - useful advice for parents regarding their child's transition.
+Transition Advice PowerPoint from STARS - useful advice for parents regarding your child's transition.

 Helping your child with Speech and Language Development